nabeelvalley/docs/src/content/blog/2020/06-09/first-look-at-adonisjs.md

+---
+published: true
+title: Web APIs with AdonisJS and PostgreSQL
+subtitle: 06 September 2020
+description: A look at developing Web APIs using the AdonisJS Framework and MongoDB
+---

 [[toc]]

 In this post, we'll take a look at building an API using the AdonisJS framework.
 We'll specifically be looking at the [AdonisJS v5 Release Preview](https://preview.adonisjs.com/) and how we can create a simple REST API that handles some CRUD operations on a Database